Version2beta/version2beta/src/articles/why_be_functional_post.md

 ### Disadvantages

-* We're not really doing object oriented programming any more.
+* We're not really doing object-oriented programming any more.

-Functional-first programming isn't object oriented, and that's going to be hard for a lot of teams.
+Functional-first programming isn't object-oriented, and that's going to be hard for a lot of teams.
 Even if you make utility classes and singletons, it's still going to feel weird, and it's going to look weird, and it's going to be weird to an OO programmer.

+It is possible to do functional-first programming in more of an object-oriented environment; that's very much the subject of Gary Bernhardt's "functional core, imperative shell" approach.
+He uses the same concepts in functional-first programming, but uses them inside the class, not at the program level.

 * Requires training and discipline

 I like languages that make it hard to do things wrong, according to the abstractions that language provides.
-Doing functional-first programming in an object oriented language is doing it wrong, because it doesn't fit the abstractions that an OO language provides.
+Doing functional-first programming in an object-oriented language is doing it wrong, because it doesn't fit the abstractions that an OO language provides.

 As it happens, a lot of languages don't actually care if you do OO or straight up procedural / imperative code.
 So it might not feel terribly wrong.
 It does take training to re-learn how to program in our favorite OO languages, and discipline to keep everything separate.
 We rely on the developer to do things well, because the language isn't going to help.